octorin/octorin.github.io/_pages/teaching.md

 description:
 ---

-I teach NCC4530/5530 Marketing Management as a sole instructor, earning high ratings and positive comments from both undergraduates and postgraduates (see Teaching details below).
-Click <i><a class="page-link" href="https://classes.cornell.edu/browse/roster/SP23/class/NCC/5530">here</a></i>for information about this course.
+I teach NCC4530/5530 Marketing Management as a sole instructor, and have earned high ratings and positive comments from both undergraduates and postgraduates.
+Click <i><a class="page-link" href="https://classes.cornell.edu/browse/roster/SP25/class/NCC/5530">here</a></i> for information about this course.

 <br>
 <details>